brick777/hazelcast-operator-test/Readme.md

 ~~You have to generate the licence key if you don't have one yet.~~

-Comunity version no need license key.
+Community version no need license key.

 #### 2. Apply the custom resource to start the Hazelcast cluster.<br/>